rafasoares/cancancan-wiki/Upgrading-to-1.5.md

+This document explains what's new in CanCan 1.5.
+If you are just getting started with CanCan, first check out the [[README|https://github.com/ryanb/cancan]].

 See [[Upgrading to 1.4]] if you have not upgraded to 1.4 yet.
 Also check out the [[CHANGELOG|http://github.com/ryanb/cancan/blob/master/CHANGELOG.rdoc]] for the full list of changes.

 ## Ability Generator